TypeFox/monaco-languageclient/docs/guides/troubleshooting.md

 ### mise-en-place

 We use [mise-en-place](https://mise.jdx.dev/) for tool management.
-In the past we used Volta, but unfourtunately is has become unmaintained.
-We will phase out volta instructions in the future.
+In the past we used Volta, but unfortunately it has become unmaintained.
 In the repository root you find [mise.toml](../../mise.toml) which specifies all tools required with the correct versions.
 Use `mise upgrade` to install the required tools.

 ### Bad Polyfills